 - Find the right lawyer – One of the most important decisions you can make after being charged with a federal crime is to work with a lawyer.
 Keep in mind that because federal cases are unique, it becomes even more important that you choose the right one.
 Not all criminal lawyers are able to practice in federal courts, as attorneys must be licensed to practice in a certain federal district.
 Some defense attorneys never handle a federal case in their life, often because they are difficult and the stakes are high.
 Attorney Jed Silverman is licensed to practice not only in all state courts in Texas and Missouri, but also in the Southern, Eastern, and Western District federal courts of Texas, the 5th Circuit Court of Appeals, and the U.S. Supreme Court.
 He knows how to handle federal cases.

 Get Help with Your Federal Investigation From Our Team

 By the time you learn you are under investigation for a federal crime, prosecutors will likely already have a substantial case built up against you.
-Calling The Law Offices of Jed Silverman right away gives our firm time to examine the charges and evidence against you.
+Calling our Houston federal criminal defense attorneys at The Law Offices of Jed Silverman right away gives our firm time to examine the charges and evidence against you.
 Schedule your free consultation today and begin planning your defense.

 Contact us to learn more about your rights and how our Houston federal criminal defense lawyers can help.